Inside Film

 www.slamdance.com

 The Seattle International Film Festival presents a theatrical read-through of the winning script in the Washington State Screenwriting Competition.
-For more information, go to:

 www.seattlefilm.com